dracula151997/Mastering-Kotlin-Notes-Packt/src/packt/masteringkotlinbook/ch4/notes.md

 4. **Nested classes**
    * A class defined within another class is not treated as an `inner` class by _default_, meaning it does not have an implicit reference to the enclosing class.
-> Nested class cannot access reference of the outer class and its properties.
+> By default, Nested class cannot access reference of the outer class and its properties but by using `by` keyword you can access it..

 ![Nested classes](imgs/nested%20classes.png)